-Although built originally by the Arabs in 9th century, the Normans turned the Palazzo dei Normanni into a multifunctional complex for the court of King Roger II.
+Although built originally by the Arabs in the 9th century, the Normans turned the Palazzo dei Normanni into a multifunctional complex for the court of King Roger II.
 Today it’s the home of Sicily’s regional parliament.
 In addition to the Cappella Palatina, magnificent mosaics decorate the royal apartments.
 These rooms are off-limits between Tuesday and Thursday.

 Things to do in Palermo: Piazzas and fountains

 Visiting Palermo would not be complete without enjoying the sites and sounds of the many wonderful piazzas and fountains.
 Like many other Italian cities, Palermo has its share of stunning fountains and richly decorated buildings.